d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 Authors: [Nishi Davidson](https://github.com/d-nishi) and [Sean Gillespie](https://github.com/swgillespie)
 Date: 05/16/2019

-In this blog, we will work through an example that shows how to use Pulumi SDKs to enable GitLab based continuous delivery with your Kubernetes workloads on Amazon EKS.
-This entire flow should work seamlessly on any Kubernetes cluster aka Azure AKS and Google's GKE.
+In this blog, we will work through an example that shows how to use Pulumi to enable GitLab-based continuous delivery with your Kubernetes workloads on Amazon EKS.
+This integration should work seamlessly for any Kubernetes cluster aka Azure AKS or Google GKE.
+You will however need to use the relevant Pulumi libraries for Azure and Google to create the related cloud services.

 ## Prerequisites

-* An account on [https://app.pulumi.com](https://app.pulumi.com/) with an organization.
-Sign-in using your GitLab credentials.
-Pulumi can also be run from anywhere and the Pulumi application and infrastructure code can be hosted anywhere.
-We will use the latter flow in our scenario.
-* The latest CLI.
+* An account on [https://app.pulumi.com](https://app.pulumi.com/) with an organization. * The latest `pulumi` CLI.
 Installation instructions are [here](https://pulumi.io/quickstart/install.html).
 * A bare repository.
 Set the remote URL to be your GitLab project.

 ## Concepts in Pulumi